-Many businesses are also recognizing that, along with the benefits of cloud computing, there are security risks inherent to this technology.
-Managing these risks requires awareness, specific security tools, and a different approach to keeping data safe.
+Many businesses are also recognizing that, along with the benefits, there are security risks inherent to cloud computing.
+Managing cloud security risks requires awareness, specific security tools, and a different approach to keeping data safe.
 Here are three ways that cloud computing security differs from traditional security measures.

 Cloud computing happens on computers you don’t control.